jim-easterbrook/pywws/src/doc/guides/language.rst

 The pywws default text encoding is ISO-8859-1, also known as Latin-1.
 This is suitable for several western European languages but not for some others.
 If you encounter problems you may need to use a different encoding.
-See the documentation of :py:mod:`pywws.Template` and :py:mod:`pywws.Plot` for more details.
+See the documentation of :py:mod:`pywws.template` and :py:mod:`pywws.plot` for more details.

 Documentation
 ^^^^^^^^^^^^^